Ali-7800/Iris-Rock-Segmentation/fcns/README.md

 # fcn_propertyImages

-This functions creates different versions of the image for segementation and stores them in a cell
+This function creates different versions of the image for segementation and stores them in a cell

 ![alt text](https://github.com/Ali-7800/Iris-Rock-Segmentation/blob/main/viz/fcn_propertyImages/property_image.jpg "Property Images")

+# fcn_showPropertyImages

+This function is uncommented by default, it shows the images from ```fcn_propertyImages```.
+Used for debugging purposes.

 # fcn_horizonDetect1